richleeet/hello-world/README.md

 # hello-world
 My new GitHub

-I like high protein food.
+I like high protein foods.